Hexo NexT Theme Supports Custom CDN Service Providers

 custom_cdn_url: https://unpkg.zhimg.com/${npm_name}@${version}/${npm_file}

-The configuration structure remains unchanged; only the configuration items are designated as custom service providers, symbolized as ‘cdn-internal’:
+The structure of the configuration remains unchanged; only the configuration items have become custom service providers, represented by a code, e.g., cdn-internal:

 vendors: